ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

 Yes.
 You can use the Zip file to re-install or deploy the server/cluster elsewhere.
 Download a fresh copy of RavenDB and run the setup wizard.
 Then choose `Continue Cluster Setup` and select node A.
-This will use the existing Zip file and same configuration and certificate which were previously chosen.
+This will use the existing Zip file and the same configuration and certificate which were previously chosen.
-When building a cluster, repeat this step with nodes B, C and so on.
+When building a cluster, repeat this step with nodes B, C, and so on.

 ---